zhaoshenzhai/mathwiki/Notes/Linear Combination (Vector).md

 ```

-**Remark.** Note that we intensionally exclude infinite sums since bare vector spaces have no notion of convergence.
+**Remark.** Note that we intensionally exclude infinite sums since bare vector spaces have no notion of convergence (if $U$ is uncountable, not even a series can be written).
 Indeed, we may rephrase this definition by saying that $v$ is a $K$-linear combination of vectors in $U$ if
 $$\begin{equation}
     \ex n\in\N,\fa i\in\l\{1,\dots,n\r\},\ex\alpha_i\in K,\ex u_i\in U:v=\sum\limits_{i=1}^n\alpha_iu_i.
 \end{equation}$$